 The Additional Labor category gives you an opportunity to list any unusual personnel that you might need on set.
-Perhaps you’ll need a medic during a dangerous stunt sequence, or a medical advisor when you shoot the surgery scene.
+Perhaps you’ll need a medic during a dangerous stunt, or a medical advisor when you shoot the surgery scene.

 This section is for miscellaneous personnel who don’t fit anywhere else.

 AKA "VIsual Effects"

 These aren't Special Effects.
 Although most film production scheduling software calls this category Optical Effects, it’s really the same thing as Visual Effects.